The-Awesome-Coder/Jomix/README.md

 # Jomix
-A comic strip made by The-Awsome-Coder
+A comic strip made by The-Awesome-Coder